IndyIndyIndy/TYPO3-Performance-Tips/README.md

 + If set to `true` and a page request in the frontend fails due to a cHash comparison fail (the calculated chash does not match the actual get parameters in the url), TYPO3 will trigger a 404 error.
 This is the recommended setting, as with `false` TYPO3 would show the page instead with no caching.
 You should rather fix your urls if cHash errors occur on the page.

 ### [FE][disableNoCacheParameter]
-+ If set to `true`, the infamous `&no_cache=1` will do nothing at all, if present in any url (Check your code, if this change doesn't break anything).
++ If set to `true`, the infamous `&no_cache=1` will do nothing at all, if present in any url (Check your code, that this change doesn't break anything).

 ____